GuillaumeSeren/gentoo-overlay/README.md

 [wine][wine]                            | Free implementation of Windows(tm) on Unix.
 [fedora-autoloader][fedora-autoloader]  | Static PSR-4, PSR-0, and classmap autoloader.
+[json-schema][json-schema]              | PHP implementation of JSON schema [ca-bundle][ca-bundle]                  | Lets you find a path to the system CA bundle, and includes a fallback to the Mozilla CA bundle
+[semver][semver]                        | Semantic versioning utilities with the addition of version constraints parsing and checking
-[json-schema][json-schema]              | PHP implementation of JSON schema [spdx-licenses][spdx-licenses]          | Tools for working with the SPDX license list and validating licenses
+[spdx-licenses][spdx-licenses]          | Tools for working with the SPDX license list and validating licenses